hashicorp/terraform-provider-azuread/website/docs/guides/service_principal_configuration.html.markdown

 Further steps must be taken to grant a Service Principal permission to manage objects in an Azure Active Directory:

-* Granting a Service Principal permission to manage AAD (which is covered in this guide)
+* Granting a Service Principal permission to manage AAD (covered in this guide)

 ---